 - Collaborated with co-counselor to create weekly educational and engaging arts and crafts activities for a group of 10 children

 In this case, the situation was you had to keep 10 kids happy and entertained.
 Your task was keeping the kids occupied, and the action was planning the arts and crafts activities.
 The result was you created weekly activities that were educational and engaging.

-While you’ll need to create an answer that’s unique to you and your abilities, here are two sample questions and answers to help you see the STAR method in action.
+While your answers will be unique to you and your abilities, here are two sample STAR method interview questions and answers to help you see the STAR interview method in action.